I hope you will agree with me when I say:

 - You can’t use indoor

-- RC fuel can be difficult to purchase in your area if you live far away from RC hobby shop (though available online)
+- RC fuel can be difficult to purchase in your area if you live far away from RC hobby shop (though available on Amazon)

 Electric Powered RC Cars Pros and Cons